 Halar® ECTFE has been investigated with respect to retention of certain critical properties, according to UL Standard 746B.
 The end-of-life of a material is assumed to be the time when the value of the critical property has decreased to 50 percent of its original value.
-The maximum service temperature for a material, where a class of critical property will not unacceptably compromised through chemical thermal degradation is defined as Relative Temperature Index (RTI).
+The Relative Temperature Index (RTI) is defined as the maximum service temperature for a material at which it will not be unacceptably compromised through chemical degradation.